jdm-square/flank/docs/index.md

   ##       This may dramatically increase the amount of expected shards depending upon how many parameterized tests are discovered.
   # parameterized-tests: default

+  # Make Robo re-sign the app-under-test APK for a higher quality crawl.
+If your app cannot properly function when
+  # re-signed, disable this feature.
+When an app-under-test APK is not re-signed, Robo crawl is slower and Robo has
+  # access to less information about the state of the crawled app, which reduces crawl quality.
+Consequently, if your
+  # Roboscript has actions on elements of RecyclerView or AdapterView, and you disable APK re-signing, those actions
+  # might require manual tweaking because Robo does not identify RecyclerView and AdapterView in this mode.
+  # Enabled by default, use --no-resign to disable.
+  # resign: true

 flank:
   # -- FlankYml --